 Ezetimibe is presently the only member of the class of cholesterol absorption inhibitors.
-As monotherapy it can lower LDL approximately 15%; however, the majority of research has examined ezetimibe in combination with a statin (primarily simvastatin) where the addition of ezetimibe can induce a further 25% lowering of LDL cholesterol.
-Ezetimibe is through and metabolized intestinal hepatic metabolism, and does not require any dose adjustment in CKD or ESRD, making it potentially attractive therapy in CKD.
-The Improved Reduction of Outcomes: Vytorin Efficacy International Trial (IMPROVE IT) study demonstrated that the combination of statin + ezetimibe led to further LDL lowering and improved CVD outcomes compared to statin alone in high-risk patients (72).
-A secondary analysis of this study evaluating outcomes based on eGFR shows that compared to statin alone, the combination of statin + ezetimibe was more effective in reducing risk of CVD outcomes in those with eGFR < 60/ml/min/1.73m2 (73).
+As monotherapy it can lower LDL-C approximately 15-20%; however, the majority of research has examined ezetimibe in combination with a statin (primarily simvastatin) where the addition of ezetimibe can induce a further 20-25% lowering of LDL-C. Ezetimibe is metabolized through intestinal and hepatic metabolism and does not require any dose adjustment in CKD or ESRD, making it a potentially attractive therapy in CKD.
+The Improved Reduction of Outcomes: Vytorin Efficacy International Trial (IMPROVE IT) study demonstrated that the combination of a statin + ezetimibe led to further LDL-C lowering and improved CVD outcomes compared to statin alone in high-risk patients (78).
+A secondary analysis of this study evaluating outcomes based on eGFR showed that compared to statin alone, the combination of statin + ezetimibe was more effective in reducing risk of CVD outcomes in those with eGFR < 60/ml/min/1.73m2 (79).
 The Study of Heart and Renal Protection (SHARP) compared CVD and renal effects in CKD patients treated with statin + ezetimibe versus placebo.
-There was a reduction in CVD events (39); however, there was no effect on renal disease progression (74).
-Note, neither of these studies included an ezetimibe only arm; thus, the effects of ezetimibe monotherapy on outcomes are unknown, although it can be expected to reduce CVD events in proportion to its degree of LDL-cholesterol lowering.
-A small study evaluating ezetimibe monotherapy in CKD patients found it safe and effective (75).
-Thus, the use of ezetimibe with or without statin is likely to benefit pre-end stage CKD patients in terms of CVD outcomes (given that the impact of ezetimibe is on lowering LDL-cholesterol we can anticipate lack of CVD benefit in ESRD subjects based on the statin studies and SHARP).
+There was a reduction in CVD events (44); however, there was no effect on renal disease progression (80).
+Note, neither of these studies included an ezetimibe only arm; thus, the effects of ezetimibe monotherapy on outcomes are unknown, although it can be expected to reduce CVD events in proportion to its degree of LDL-C lowering.
+A small study evaluating ezetimibe monotherapy in CKD patients found it safe and effective (81).
+Thus, the use of ezetimibe with or without statin is likely to benefit pre-end stage CKD patients in terms of CVD outcomes.
+Given that the impact of ezetimibe is on lowering LDL-C we can anticipate lack of CVD benefit in ESRD subjects based on the statin studies and SHARP.